The Body Voice Centre was established in Footscray (Melbourne, Australia) in 1994 in what had been the Footscray Squash Centre.

 The Centre includes a large (9 x 12m) rehearsal studio known as Helen’s Studio in memory of Helen Sharp.
 Helen’s studio has 6m ceilings, plenty of natural light from the north-facing windows, a polished floor and upstairs a viewing gallery.

-There is also a smaller (6 x 9m) carpeted studio with a large balcony room, and a small music room in what once was the women’s showers.
+There is also a smaller (6 x 9m) carpeted studio with a large balcony room, and a music room in what once was the women’s showers.
+The small studio now has a wet bar for art activities.

-There are associated toilet and kitchen facilities which have just been renovated and upgraded.
+There are associated toilet and kitchen facilities which have been recently renovated and upgraded.
 The studios and facilities are available for hire to performers and others in related fields.
+For available times see the studio calendars.

-Casual hire rates are $30 an hour for the large studio and $20 for the small studio.
+Casual hire rates are $30 an hour for the large studio, $20 for the small studio and $15 for the music room.
 Rates are lower for ongoing bookings, whole days and so on.
 Email the Centre for details.

 The Centre has a 4.3kw array of solar panels on the high roof, usually plenty to power the whole place.